-Here are 10 places you can venture to beat the heat:
+Here are 10 places you can venture to beat the heat of May:

 1. A trek to Sandakphu, Darjeeling

-Located in the Singalila NP (Darjeeling district of West Bengal), a trek up to Sandakphu offers tourists a chance to marvel at four of the five highest peaks of the world.
+Located in the Singalila NP (Darjeeling district of West Bengal), a trek up to Sandakphu offers tourists a chance to marvel at four of the five highest peaks in the world.

 2. The Roza Bal Shrine, Srinagar